ABOUT COUNSELLING AND PSYCHOTHERAPY

 My approach is primarily underpinned by an understanding of Family Systems, Transference and Psychodynamic Theory, but I incorporate other elements as well via an Integrative Model.

 Couples sessions often require more time than one -to - one sessions.
-With the clients' agreement, they can vary from 60 mins to 75mins or even 90 mins in order to expand the time for the clients' needs or to match the clients' preferred way of working or attending.
+With your agreement, they can vary from 60 mins to 75mins or even 90 mins in order to expand the time for your needs or to match your preferred way of working or attending.